LQRrrrr/lqrrrrr.github.io/index.md

 ---

 <p>
 My name is Qiuran (Rita) Lyu.
-I am a third-year UC Berkeley Biostatistics Division PhD candidate (expected to graduate in 2028).
+I am a third-year UC Berkeley Biostatistics PhD candidate (expected to graduate in 2028).
 Before coming to Berkeley, I completed my undergraduate major in Statistics and minor in Fintech from Renmin University of China Statistics Department and Gaoling School of Artificial Intelligence.
 </p>
 <p>
 My research sits at the intersection of statistics and machine learning, with a focus on building reliable, efficient, and interpretable AI systems for high-impact applications.